The Tyranny of Dreams

 *

-The fact that we are conscious indicates that fields of meaning amenable to consciousness
+The fact that we are conscious indicates that fields of expression amenable to consciousness are possible.

 *